master-q/masterq-docs/presentations/20150903_ml_workshop/20150903_ml_workshop.md

 * Environment less function.
 * Not closure.
-* C language function is an envless function.
+* C language function is also envless function.

 ```
 %{^ // C language code